peterxu30/lane30/README.md

 - Dynamic resolution scaling: The game maintains the same visual fidelity (PPI) regardless of device resolution.
 - Fixed refresh rate: The game maintains a constant tick rate regardless of device screen refresh rate while keeping screen refresh rate unlocked.
 - Touch actions on mobile devices and mouse input on computers.
+- Persistent leaderboard support for top 10 scores.
+Hosted on Vercel with Neon database.

 # Testing